Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 # Installation

-The table below provides an overview of options how to install the software.
+The table below provides an overview of options for how to install the software.

-- Can the software be installed locally so that data and labeling decisions are only stored on the users' device (yes/no)?
+- Can the software be installed locally so that data and labeling decisions are only stored on the user's device (yes/no)?
 - Can the software be installed on a server (yes/no)?
 - Is a docker available (yes/no; provide a :link:)?
 - Does the software run on a server with a SAAS (yes/no; provide a link to the registration page)?